anthonycaccese/pico8-desktop-console/README.md

 start_x=0
 gpu_mem=128
 ```
-10. *Optional but recommended*: If you want wifi to be set up of the box; Create a file called `wpa_supplicant.conf` with the following content and replace all values between `< >` with your own.
+10. *Optional but recommended*: If you want wifi to be set up out of the box; Create a file called `wpa_supplicant.conf` with the following content and replace all values between `< >` with your own.
 Add this file to the `boot` partition.
 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
 update_config=1